-Future Developme nt Costs
+Future Development Costs

 Forecast Prices and Costs

 Proved Proved plus Probable

 (\$'000)

-2021 27,151 30,190
+2022 23,989 23,989

-2022 2,555 2,555
+2023 188 188

-2023 3,746 22,010
+2024 192 21,648

-2024 305 305
+2025 195 195

-2025 255 255
+2026 155 155

-Remaining Years 191 191
+Remaining Years - -

-Total Undiscounted 34,204 55,506
+Total Undiscounted 24,719 46,176

-The 2021 future development costs include: (a) the recompletion of the SS-3 well and side-track of the SS-4 well (currently suspended and shut-in, respectively); and (b) the recompletion of the SS-10 well.
+The 2022 proved future development costs include the balance of costs associated with: (a) the recompletion of the SS-3 well and side-track of the SS-4 well (currently suspended and shut-in, respectively); and (b) the recompletion of the SS-10 well.
 The Company currently plans to complete all three wells with 13% chrome production tubing.
 Costs include the capital cost associated with the installation of compression at the Songas Infrastructure.
 The Company currently expects compression to be completed in 2022.
+The future development costs also include the expansion of the downstream distribution system through a CNG virtual pipeline line ("VPL").
+The VPL is subject to commercial negotiations, economic conditions and government approvals.

-The 2022 to end of the licence future development costs include the provision of two additional non-specific well workovers.
+In addition to the proved future development costs, the proved plus probable future development costs include the provision for the recompletion of the SS-7 well in 2024..
 The development costs can be funded out of existing working capital and future cash flow.